Stationary Heterogeneous-Agent Models in Continuous Time: Proof of the comparison theorem

 \section{Proof of the comparison theorem}

-We modify arguments presented in \cite{gassiat2014investment} to prove Theorem \ref{thm:comparison}, and we use an equivalent definition of viscosity solutions in terms of sub- and superdifferentials.
+We now prove Theorem \ref{thm:comparison}, and we use an equivalent definition of viscosity solutions in terms of sub- and superdifferentials.
+A related comparison theorem can be found in \cite{gassiat2014investment}.
 We define the superdifferential of a function $w$ at $x$ by

 Similarly, the subdifferential of $w$ at $x$ is defined by

 It is classical (see \cite{crandall1983viscosity}) that an equivalent characterization of a constrained viscosity solution $v$ of \eqref{eq:hh-problem-HJB} is the following: \begin{enumerate}[(i)] \item \emph{Subsolution property.} For every $(a,z)\in\bar\cO\times\cZ$ and $p\in D^+ v(\cdot,z)(a)$, $F(a,z,v(a,\cdot),p)\leq0$. \item \emph{Supersolution property.} For every $(a,z)\in\cO\times\cZ$ and $p\in D^- v(\cdot,z)(a)$, $F(a,z,v(a,\cdot),p)\geq0$. \end{enumerate}